jsunn-y/CARE/README.md

 # CARE
-CARE: Benchmarks for Classification and Retrieval of Enzymes
+CARE: Benchmarks for the Classification and Retrieval of Enzymes

 ## 1 env